pivotal-cf/pcf-release-notes/p1-v1.5/runtime_rn_1_5.md

 Detailed steps for configuring Single Sign-On between Pivotal Cloud Foundry and industry standard identity providers like CA SiteMinder & Ping Identity are now available.
 [Details](../../opsguide/sso.html#configure-identity-provider)

 #### Bug Fixes
-The issue with LDAP authentication not working if LDAP Group Search base is not specified has been addressed.
+The issue from 1.4 with LDAP authentication not working if LDAP Group Search base is not specified has been addressed.
 [Details](../p1-v1.4/runtime_ki_1_4.html)

 When LDAP is configured via Ops Manager console, the operator is now provided the option of whether they want to enable Admin Group Mapping.
 This is an optional configuration.